Lee Vining Creek: Human use

 The Lee Vining Canyon provides the route for California State Route 120 (Tioga Pass Road), the main road crossing Yosemite.
 Due to the ruggedness of the area, the construction of the road along the sheer canyon walls during the 1930s was the most difficult part of the trans-Sierra crossing.
 Route 120 joins U.S. Route 395 in Lee Vining just north of the US 395 bridge over Lee Vining Creek.

 The creek is used for hydropower generation at the Poole power plant operated by Southern California Edison, located within Lee Vining Canyon.
-Water impounded by dams at Ellery, Saddlebag and Rhinedollar Lakes are released to generate power over a total drop of 1700 ft.
+Water impounded by dams at Ellery (formerly Rhinedollar) and Saddlebag Lakes are released to generate power over a total drop of 1700 ft.
 The original hydroelectric system, developed by Nevada-California Power Company in the 1920s, was larger and consisted of three power plants known as Lee Vining Nos.
 1, 2 and 3.
 Today, only Lee Vining No. 1 remains operational.

 A portion of the creek is diverted into the Second Los Angeles Aqueduct near Lee Vining to provide water to metropolitan Southern California.
 The diversion of Lee Vining Creek and other streams such as Rush Creek and Mill Creek has led to a severe reduction in streamflow and a drop in lake level, damaging the fragile ecosystem of the lake.